jaidevprabhu/Used_Car_Pricing_Features/Report.md

 Now that we've settled on our models and findings, it is time to deliver the information to the client.
 You should organize your work as a basic report that details your primary findings.
 Keep in mind that your audience is a group of used car dealers interested in fine tuning their inventory.

-We submit the features rpedicted to be important from the analysis above to the customer in the Customer Report.
+We submit the features predicted to be important from the analysis above to the customer in the Customer Report.

+### Future Work, Improvements

+1. We noticed that the data was incomplete in lots of columns and had significant shortcomings, including duplciations.
+2. The column names used were non-standard from the industry practice as used in VIN numbers database available from National Highway Safety Administration.
+3. We have included a snippet of code that can get the data effectively from `nhsa.gov` site easily and fill in the values - but it was skipped in this project due to lack of time.
+4. In addition to the regression models we have learnt to-date, we have presented the code for `RandomForestRegressor` - which is more accurate - but had similar findings on the features.
+Since it's to be explored later we have kept the code but did into fully study it for now.